DaffCoding/DaffodilGauge/README.md

 ## Features

-Some of the key features of the Daffodil Gauge app include:
+Plans of the key features of the Daffodil Gauge app include:

 - **Goal setting:** The app will allow users to set study goals and track their progress towards achieving them.